Hooyh110/BioPortainer/README.md

 ---

+To start BioPortainer, the user must have [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/) installed on his operating system, according to the tutorials available in the project documentation.
+The BioPortainer image is available in the Docker Hub and its use is the recommended method of installation.

+---

 ## Test BioPortainer NOW!

 To test the operation of BioPortainer and demonstrate the ease of use and the possibility of using the service in different operating systems and platforms we provide some installation templates on dply.co's servers.